 You can substitute.
 To do this, you need at least one actual equation and some other expression on the screen.
-If you have a=b+c; $2a-a\div3$, drag a in the equation onto -.
-See the operator tree become $2(b+c)-(b+c)\div3$.
+If you have a=b+c; $2a-a\div3$ , drag a in the equation onto -.
+See the operator tree become $2(b+c)-(b+c)\div3$ .
 Now drag b+c onto -.
 See the operator tree become $2a-a\div3$ again.
 The source of your substitution must be one side of a true equation.
 Inequalities won't work as a substitution source, but any expression or subexpression works as a target.
 A target does not have to be a root, but it does have to be in an expression separate from the source.
 For convenience, this also works dragging down into Green Mode.
-It doesn't work in Red or Purple Mode, which is a common error.

 You can superpose an equation onto another relation.
 If you have x+y=5; x-y=3, you can superpose by dragging either = up onto the other.
-This adds the two relations.
-If you drag the first

-=, see the result x+y=5; x-y+x+y=3+5.
-The drag source must be an = sign; the target can be any relation.
+This adds the the two relations.
+If you drag the first =, see the result x+y=5; x-y+x+y=3+5.
+The drag source must be an = ; the target can be any relation.
 For convenience, this also works dragging down into Green Mode.
-It doesn't work in Red or Purple Mode, which is a common error.